finos/common-domain-model/documentation/source/eligible-collateral-representation.rst

 downstream operational inefficiency.

-ELIGIBLE COLLATERAL IN THE CDM
+Eligible Collateral in the CDM
 ------------------------------

 The CDM provides a standard digital representation of the data required